 The walls of most residential structures are made from an interior and exterior wall with a cavity sitting between them.
 Cavities provide thermal insulation and stop too much heat travelling inside your home.

 Inside the cavity, wall ties hold the interior and exterior walls together, keeping them stable and upright.
-But if any of the walls inside or outside your home lean, bend, bow or bulge, the wall ties within the cavities may have failed.
+But if any of the walls inside or outside your home lean, bend, bow or bulge, the ties within the cavities may have failed.

 Subsidence is the downward shifting of the ground underneath your home.
 If someone were to tell you your home was suffering from subsidence, they’d mean your home was sinking.